-- Now go to the subscriptions page and select the Basic Plan (You can also use a free version by using their public discord but the quality is not as good, moreover it’s quite a pain trying to find the image you generated, amongst the sea of other free users generating images)
+- Now go to the subscriptions page and select the Basic Plan (You can also use a free version but it’s limited)

 - You’ll then need to invite the Midjourney bot to your own server

-- Once the bot is in your server, go to a text channel start typing the following command. /imagine
+- Once the bot is on your server, go to a text channel and start typing the following command. /imagine

 - You’ll then need to begin entering the prompts that will generate the image.